soixantecircuits/altruist/README.md

 <!-- When you log in, an array of pages you manage is stored in `userAccounts`.
 You can switch the current used id to post on a page or on your feed by calling the function `setID(newId)` and it will set the access token accordingly.
-To switch back to your account, you can call `switchToID('me')` or just call it with you account's ID. -->
+To switch back to your account, you can call `setID('me')` or just call it with you account's ID. -->

 #### Options